jnthnhrrr/swissDouble/SPECIFICATIONS.md

    ranking according to Buchholz.
 2. We calculate the Buchholz ranking of a player as the sum of the points of their opponents minus the sum of the points of their partners.

+# Edge Cases and Limitations

+1. **Number of rounds exceeding number of players**: If the number of rounds in a tournament exceeds the number of players, the program will fail to find eligible players for team pairing.
+This occurs because each player can only be partnered with each other player once, and with enough rounds, all possible pairings will eventually be exhausted.
+Because this violates the rule that each player should not be paired with any other player more than once, this edge case is not handled in the code.
+The program will fail if this situation occurs.